-Dangerous Dogs and Breeds
+Dangerous Dogs and Breed

 Dog Breeds and Aggressive Tendencies

 Contrary to what some believe, dog attacks do not only occur with dogs thought to be “aggressive dog breeds.”
-Any breed can become vicious if the owner is negligent in the raising, training and/or handling of the dog.
+Any breed can become vicious if the owner is negligent in the raising, training, and/or handling of the dog.
 We handle cases involving all types of dogs.
 Here is some additional information on some of the different breeds we have handled cases regarding:

 - Siberian Huskies